ThoSe1990/lua-c-api-cheat-sheet/README.md

 2. Running a Lua script from string
 3. Access to variables
 4. Passing variables to Lua
-5. Access Lua function
+5. Access a Lua function
-6. Calling C function from Lua
+6. Calling a C function from Lua
 7. Access structs in Lua (creating userdata)
 8. Reading a Lua table in C
 9. Reading a Lua array in C